niclad/capstone-2019/McKhanArm/README.md

 The files necessary to run *both* the emg classifier and the object recognition.
 Currently, the emg classifier does not work as intended, though the object recognition scipt does behave as expected.

 ## Myoband
 Files for just emg classification.
-All the files work as expected
+All the files work as expected.

+## ObjectRecognition
+There's one file and it doesn't classify anything.
+Idk.